 9 Tips for Avoiding Sweater Boredom this Winter

-If you are a frequent Sixty and Me reader, you probably have heard me mention closet edits, how they go, what they accomplish and how wonderfully fabulous your wardrobe looks on the other side of that activity.
+You probably have heard me mention closet edits, how they go, what they accomplish and how wonderfully fabulous your wardrobe looks on the other side of that activity.

 Let’s dive into what is always the most abundant category in the closets of gorgeous gals over 60!
 Sweaters!

 Once we move to that category it is as if the floodgates open.
 They come from the drawers, the bins under the bed, the hope-chests, the attics and the basements.
 They just keep on coming.